 JVs are given opportunities to learn about and share elements of Ignatian Spirituality during three retreats, weekly community gatherings, and optional spiritual direction sessions.
 As founders and supporters of the JVC Northwest, the Jesuits provide support and act as resources to many JV communities.

-Your chances are very good if you meet the basic qualifications, are committed to living all four values for a year, and are flexible about where you may go and what service you will provide.
+Your chances of being accepted are very good if you meet the basic qualifications, are committed to living all four values for a year, and are flexible about where you may go and what service you will provide.
 Submitting your application as early as possible is recommended.
 Each application is carefully screened by a JVC Northwest staff member to make sure the applicant is well motivated, emotionally stable, and understands the commitment to JVC Northwest.
 The service agency ultimately chooses the best qualified applicant for each particular position.

 Your agency will provide the training needed for your specific position.
 This often includes a general orientation to the agency, shadowing staff members, learning protocols, and informational trainings throughout the year.
 Trainings vary by agency.
 You will also receive regular on-site supervision to get feedback and continue to grow in the position.
 JVC Northwest retreats and support people may provide ideas and resources which can further inform the service you provide at your agency.

 While most of our placements do not require special skills, there are some placements that do.
 Several teaching positions require certification; Spanish competence is helpful or required in many placements.
 Registered nurses and persons interested in legal positions are also needed for a few placements as well.